iegMann/iegMann.github.io/aboutme.md

 subtitle: Um... it's like Japanese chess¯\_(ツ)_/¯
 ---

-I am iegMann, the best oversleepers in the world.
+I am iegMann, one of the best oversleepers in the world.

-My waifu is Makise Kurisu; she's also my josyu, right?
+My waifu is Kurisu Makise; she's also my josyu, right?

 ### my history